jwpkg/gitversion/CONTRIBUTION.md

-# Contributing to gitversion
+# Contributing to gitbump

-Nice of you to join te gitversion repository.
+Nice of you to join te gitbump repository.
 In order to get started I'd like to explain the basic setups of the repo

-You can read about the way gitversion works at [the documentation site](https://www.cp-utils.com/projects/gitversion/).
+You can read about the way gitbump works at [the documentation site](https://www.cp-utils.com/projects/gitversion/).

 ## Getting started